-Content: Examination of the mind-body problem, mental causation, consciousness, intentionality, the content of experience, internalism and externalism about content, perception.
+Content: The mind-body problem, mental causation, consciousness, intentionality, the content of experience, internalism and externalism about content, perception.

-Prerequisites: Philosophy 101 and 250.
+Prerequisite and/or restriction: Philosophy 101 and 250.
 Philosophy 102 or one course in the history of philosophy sequence (301-307) recommended.
+Taught: Alternate years, 4 semester credits.

-314 ETHICAL THEORY
+PHIL 314 ETHICAL THEORY